 The core curriculum provides a strong foundation in computer science.
-CSC electives are chosen in consultation with the student's academic advisor, based on the student's choice for programming languages and capstone courses, to ensure depth of knowledge in topics of particular interest to the student.
-There are no restrictions on general electives.
+CSC electives are chosen in consultation with the student's academic advisor, to ensure depth of knowledge in topics of particular interest to the student.

 Core and Elective Courses (36 Hours)